dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-08-21-betting_markets.md

 In this example, the polls and the betting markets pretty much agree, and this is what we expect.
 If polls had suggested a different reality than what the prediction market did, bettors could have taken advantage of that information and placed bets until the market lined up with reality.

-We expect the spread of the lines to be greater in the top plot because **the bottom plot does not show a probability of the candidate winning,** it shows a polling average.
+Remember that **the bottom plot does not show a probability of the candidate winning,** it shows a polling average; candidates can be polling 5 points apart but have a huge gap in terms of win probability.
 Turning polls into win probabilities is a large undertaking, and not the focus of this article.

 ### 2016 Democratic Primary